If push comes to a shove and you need to find the true north without a compass, you must know how to do that to survive. We'll tell you how today!

-In the Northern Hemisphere, the sun is in the south when it’s midday, so opposite of it will be where north is.
-If, on the other hand, you follow daylight saving time, then bisect it with the 1 o’clock instead of 12.
+In the Northern Hemisphere, the sun is in the south when it's midday, so the opposite of it will be where the north is.
+If, on the other hand, you follow daylight saving time, then bisect it with 1 o'clock instead of 12.

 6. A Watch in the Southern Hemisphere

 When you're in the Southern Hemisphere, point the 12 o'clock at the sun or 1 o'clock if it's daylight saving time.
 Bisect a line from the hour hand and the one pointed at the sun, which makes your north-south line.